-Effective January 1, 2018 the Corporation adopted IFRS 15, as described in note 3(p)(ii).
-As a result of the impacts of IFRS 15, certain revenues are recognized in the consolidated statement of operations and other comprehensive income over a shorter period than allowed by the YUB for rate-setting purposes.
+Effective January 1, 2018 the Corporation adopted IFRS 15, Revenue from Contracts with Customers.
+As a result of the impacts of IFRS 15, certain revenues are recognized in net income over a shorter period than allowed by the YUB for rate-setting purposes.
 The timing difference is reflected as a regulatory deferral account credit balance.
-In the absence of rate regulation, the IFRS 15 transition adjustment would increase the Corporation's opening retained earnings by \$4,153,000.